Developing an Active EL Reading Culture

 NHPS Great Book Exchange programme allows book lovers to exchange their used books with one another.

-Reading is never compromised in Nan Hua Primary School.
+Reading is never compromised at Nan Hua Primary School.
 Book Buffet is organised at the canteen so that pupils could borrow books during recess.
 Our librarian set up a mobile ‘library’ in the canteen where pupils browse and borrow books!

 Enriching and Engaging our Pupils